wireapp/wire-server-deploy/offline/postgresql-cluster.md

 **Usage:** See the [Deployment Commands Reference](#deployment-commands-reference) section for all Wire setup commands.

-**Important:** Generated password is displayed in Ansible output - save it securely for Wire server configuration.
+**Important:** Generated password is displayed in Ansible output task `Display PostgreSQL setup completion` - save it securely for Wire server configuration.